smokeyfeet/smokeyfeet-site/content/faq.md

 #### Can I volunteer?

 Yes!
-Events like these are run by volunteers and we can use all the help we can get!
-If you want to volunteer, please send an email to smokeyfeet2016@gmail.com and we will hook you up!
+Events like these are run by volunteers and we can use all the help we can get.
+If you want to volunteer, please [contact](/about/) us and we'll hook you up!